 Michael Yessis, author of Secrets of Russian Sports Fitness & Training quotes the following:

 It can be shown that endurance in sport is closely tied to the execution of skill and technique.
 A well conditioned athlete can be defined as, the athlete who executes his or her technique consistently and effectively with the least effort.

-Whether we’re training aerobically or anaerobically, the end game is to excel in our pursuit as to execute with consistency and effectively with least effort.
+Whether we’re training aerobically or anaerobically, the end game is to excel in our physical activities.
+When we excel, we execute consistently and effectively with least effort.

 Chronic Cardio and Your Heart

 Let’s now explore the idea of chronic cardio, and what it actually is.

 Chronic cardio refers to long periods of endurance training at a steady state for over 75% of your max heart rate.

 Examples include maintaining a high heart rate on a bike or treadmill for over an hour, or competing in marathons or triathlons.

 Your max heart rate is easy to find, and the most simple way of working it out is by subtracting your age from 220.
 For example, a 30-year-old would have a max heart rate of 190bpm (220 – 30).